 The real estate business in Brooklyn is one of the most expensive in the country, but it is also the number one most popular market in the country and number two globally, behind only London.
 If you aren’t looking to build an empire, maybe Brooklyn isn’t your place.
 Then again, it is the most promising market in the country just because it is in New York.
 So, even if you are looking for a one-off investment, why not invest in real estate here?

 Because living expenses are very high in Brooklyn, there’s always the option of getting a turnkey property.
 A turnkey property is a unit that is fully furnished and renovated.
 After that, all you have to do is purchase it and rent out the unit which is especially helpful for buying properties in Brooklyn while living in another city.
 This process can be done by yourself, or you can always hire a property management company to find tenants, collect rent, and more.
 Some market stats for Brooklyn:

 4. Lakeland, FL

 Lakeland is one of the most cost-effective cities for living in Florida.
+While the most unknown city on our list, Lakeland is consider one of the best cities to invest in real estate.
 Many people who work in larger cities like Orlando and Tampa prefer living in Lakeland and commuting to their job daily.
 Even though this city went through a major financial crisis after the ’08 crash, with the advent of new, cheap housing developments, it is starting to turn that around for good.
 And not just the commuters who are moving in Lakeland.
-Students are also choosing it over larger, more expensive cities.
+For instance, students are also choosing it over larger, more expensive cities.